OpenZeppelin/compound-monitoring/governance/README.md

 ## Testing

-The following transactions can be used to test the operation of this agent.
+The following transactions can be used to test the operation of this bot.

 ProposalCanceled - 0x30e5bc0fc04394f505f7edf782bf6a7d5595c2e4c15106358847d24cb9d37a4d
 ProposalCreated - 0xb8128ed644be6448123acd0dcc082c8c54d4c999ed1561b82aa405dbd19c84b1